A generalized statistical model for fits to parton distributions: Acknowledgment

 \section{Acknowledgment}

-MY thanks Yandong Liu and Pavel Nadolsky for the discussions.
+MY thanks Yandong Liu for the discussions.
+We thank Pavel Nadolsky and Aurore Courtoy for useful discussions and insights.
 MY has left PKU at the time of this paper being posted.
 This work was supported in part by the National Science Foundation of China under grants No. 12075251, and the Natural Science Foundation of Hunan province of China under Grant No. 2023JJ30496.
 It is also supported in part by the U.S.~National Science Foundation under Grant No.~PHY-2310291 and PHY-2310497.